-Lubin Austermuehle filed its’ Appearance in the Illinois Supreme Court for Respondent’s appeal of 750 ILCS § 5/513 (“Section 513”) being declared unconstitutional.
+Lubin Austermuehle’s predecessor firm litigated a case that is now before the Illinois Supreme Court on Respondent’s appeal of 750 ILCS § 5/513 (“Section 513”) being declared unconstitutional.

 When an Illinois Statute is declared by a court to be unconstitutional it can be directly appealed to the Illinois Supreme Court and it does not have to go through to the Appellate Court first.
 Illinois Supreme Court Rule 302(a)(1).